I wake up early. Really early.

-I found it a wonder.
+I find it a wonder.
 Admittedly, hard walking, but a moment to fully consider my full-time pedestrian status.

-It is relatively east walking with the wind at my back, rain keeping it cool and sun only peaking out before burning me through the hole in the Ozone.
+It is relatively easy walking with the wind at my back, rain keeping it cool and sun only peaking out before burning me through the hole in the Ozone.

-Here, I thought about pacing.
+Here, I think about pacing.
 Yes, you gotta get somewhere to get water, to sleep, but you can’t walk with the same urgency as a day hike or a weeklong backpack trip.

 Perspectives are challenged; the sun at a northern exposure angle, the island I use as my bearing three times further than it appears, this walk being more than simply a walk, day-after-day, one step at a time.

-I kept moving but would stop to study the detritus of the beach and the choir of waves in the shifting light.
+I keep moving but stop to study the detritus of the beach and the choir of waves in the shifting light.